 You might also be interested in reading:

-Start out with a gold mine, a hair-raising ride... and a wedding?
-Joburg’s gold rush-inspired theme park is a city within a city.
-There is a casino, shopping, restaurants, and even a wedding chapel.
 For something a little educational, take a tour of an authentic gold mine from the era that gave Johannesburg its nickname, the City of Gold.

 Or, if you want to test your ability to hold down your lunch, you could drop 49 feet into a mine shaft on the thrill ride called Tower of Terror.
 At 6.3G, you’ll experience about double the force that astronauts do during takeoff.
 No other rollercoaster in the world will let you experience more G-force than this little guy.
 In total, 18 out of the 30 rides are roller coasters, so you can pack on the G’s all day.

 Have you had too much fun at Gold Reef City?
 Are you smiling from ear to ear?
 Right next door is the sobering Apartheid Museum that will wipe that smile right off.
-Photographs, films, display panels and personal documents will take you through South Africa’s history explain how the Apartheid came to life, what it did to its people and how it all finally came to an end.
-Since the country is still recovering from the 40-year oppression of black Africans, understanding the Apartheid is something every visitor to South Africa should prioritize.
+Photographs, films, display panels, and personal documents walk you through South Africa’s complex history and the struggle against the apartheid era, including the story of Nelson Mandela and other leaders of the movement.

-To further your education in South African history, visit Constitution Hill, a former military fort and prison.
 Political prisoners and passive resistors, among others, were held here in terrible conditions, and walking through the halls lined with massive metal doors and walls with crumbling paint, I dare you not to get chills.
 Some famous inhabitants were Nelson Mandela, Mahatma Gandhi, and Albertina Sisulu.
+A guided tour makes the visit much more powerful because the stories behind the cells and court buildings are half the point.

 There were four blocks at the prison: one for white prisoners, one for non-white prisoners, a women’s block, and the awaiting-trial block.
 Today, the Constitutional Court has its seat in the very spot where the awaiting-trial block one stood, with four of the original staircases in and around the court building.
 One of the staircases holds the Flame of Democracy.
 This perpetual flame was lit by Nelson Mandela in 2011 and serves as a reminder to South Africans of their right to freedom.

 To this day, if you Google Soweto, you will be warned to stay out due to safety reasons.
-But you can easily and safely tour the town by yourself (just keep your wits about you) if you stick to the main sites: Vilakazi street with Mandela House and Tutu House, the Hector Pieterson Museum and Memorial, the fantastic Soweto Theatre or the Orlando Towers (you can bungee jump off one of them, too!).
+But you can easily and safely tour the town by yourself (just keep your wits about you) if you stick to the main sites: Vilakazi Street with Mandela House and Tutu House, the Hector Pieterson Museum and Memorial, the fantastic Soweto Theatre, or the Orlando Towers (you can bungee jump off one of them, too!).

-To really get a grip on what Soweto was and is about, we highly recommend taking a tour.
 You will get to know the community and be taken to places that are otherwise off limits, as well as hear stories and experiences that you wouldn’t when just taking yourself around.
-Lebo’s Soweto Backpackers do great bicycle tours, and MoAfrika Tours’ guides are always locals from Soweto.
+This walking tour with a local guide is a great option if you want a deeper introduction to the area with someone who knows the neighborhood well and can tell you all the good stories.

-Maboneng is a place to chillax the day away.
-Think dozens of restaurants, quirky cafés, boutiques selling all kinds of weird (but interesting) stuff, factories turned into studios and galleries, street art, concerts.
+Think dozens of restaurants, quirky cafés, boutiques selling all kinds of weird (but interesting) stuff, factories turned into studios and galleries, concerts.
+It’s also a great area for a walking tour if you want to explore the neighborhood slowly, especially around the lively and well-lit areas of Fox Street.
 You can almost feel the atmosphere, right?

 I don’t know about you, but I think it’s time for a breather!
 Some fresh air and a nice walk sound about right.
 Or maybe you aren’t into the hipster vibe that is the Maboneng district, but still want to hang out and see some real Jozi life?

 Zoo Lake Park is where locals gather for picnics, jogs, to walk their dogs and kids, and row their boats on the lake.
 You can too!
-It’s byok (bring your own kid), but you can definitely buy a basket of goodies to eat and rent a little blue boat and join in on the fun.
+It’s BYOK (bring your own kid), but you can definitely buy a basket of goodies to eat and rent a little blue boat and join in on the fun.
 There are two restaurants/cafes in the park as well.

 Fun fact: It is dubbed “The people’s park”, and when the founders of Johannesburg gifted it to the city, they did so under the condition that it would remain open to the public, specifically to people of all races.
-This was quire forward-thinking for 1904.
+This was quite forward-thinking for 1904.

 You can learn a lot about South African history in Johannesburg.
 But how much do you know about the history of humankind?